stroke-predictors/germain-capstone-stoke-prediction/README.md

 ## Initial Hypotheses
 ### Hypothesis 1: Correlation Test (Stroke vs Age Group)
-- $Ho$ : There is no relationship between age group and risk of stroke.
+- $ Ho $ : There is no relationship between age group and risk of stroke.
 - $Ha$ : There is a relationship between age group and risk of stroke.

 ### Hypothesis 2: Correlation Test (Stroke vs < 65)